 Another way to get involved is to email femtechnetinquiries AT gmail DOT com and introduce yourself briefly, sharing your interests and ideas.
 Then we will try and connect you with members of the network who can be your buddy(ies) as you get to know this many-headed, marvelous group.

 On this website you will find many resources for learning more about feminism, cyberfeminism, and feminist theories of technology, including videos with major scholars and subject matter experts, reading lists and bibliographies, projects to do with classmates or undertake on your own as a doityourselfer, and syllabi from past and present FemTechNet classes.
-You will also find a manifesto, a technical report, and a section called “Who We Are” to help you get oriented.
-See that little magnifying glass icon up on the right?
-That’s where you enter search terms.
+You will also find a manifesto, a white paper, and a section called “About” to help you get oriented.

 Most of all, we want to help you find the most important resource that FemTechNet offers: people in the FemTech community.

 A lot of our activity takes place in face-to-face settings, such as informal meetups at scholarly conferences or the annual meetings of many academic professional organizations.
 We also have sponsored symposia and colloquia with more structured lectures, roundtables, and performances where participants new to FemTechNet can ask questions.